Crispy Rice Sushi Recipe with Smoked Salmon Avocado

 The crispy crunchy rice cakes are super delicious with a creamy dipping sauce even without the toppings but you can swap the toppings with sashimi sushi grade tuna or salmon, mixed with my bang bang sauce, and hot sauce or spicy mayo to make spicy salmon or spicy tuna topping.
 You can also add thinly sliced steak from my Thai beef salad, crab, canned tuna with Japanese sesame dressing from my Temaki Hand Rolls, Japanese potato salad, or with easy homemade kimchi.

-For hot summer, try the crispy rice squares with my Sake grapefruit cocktail, Asian cucumber salad, Chinese smashed cucumber salad, smoked salmon salad, Chinese broccoli with oyster sauce (vegetarian), keto egg tofu, or Iced matcha mango tea.
+For hot summer, try the crispy rice squares with my Sake grapefruit cocktail, Asian cucumber salad, or Chinese smashed cucumber salad.

 Recipe Summary & Tips

 - Use short grain white rice, often labeled as “sushi rice”